yethee/BiplaneEnumBundle/README.md

 Usage
 -----

-In order to create a typed enumeration, enough extend a base class `Biplane\EnumBundle\Enumeration\EnumBundle`
+In order to create a typed enumeration, it's enough to extend the base class `Biplane\EnumBundle\Enumeration\Enum`
 - define constants and implement `getPossibleValues()` and `getReadables()` methods.
 The first method should return an array of possible values of your enumeration, the second method returns a hash list of possible values and their human representations.